gguuss/DietyOS/README.md

 * "With great power comes great responsibility"
 * Volunteering - Giving your time to help people is an important practice.
 * "Please let me know if there's anything else I can do to help!"
+* "You can lead a horse to water but you can't make them drink"

 # Powerful affirmations / ice breakers / compliments
 * I like your art!